 8. Shipping Partner

 Shipping becomes a crucial aspect to look into especially for your D2C business.
 With good timely shipping, you are building your brand in the market.
 This is why you need a reliable partner to support your eCommerce shipping needs.
-Shipping involves more than delivering the product, it also includes the speed, quality, and hygienic procedures reflects on your brand.
-Factors to consider from your customer’s point-of-view:
+Shipping involves more than delivering the product, it also includes the speed, quality, and hygienic procedures reflected on your brand.
+Factors to consider from your customer’s point of view:

 - High shipping costs, taxes, and fees can cause cart abandonment.

 - Customers are likely to add more items to their cart to be eligible to free shipping.

 - Consider the return shipping policy as well.

 Taking all this into consideration, look for a mutually benefitting shipping partner for your consumers and your D2C business.
 A few suggestions for delivery partners are as follows:

 You can also check out the D2C brands that won the Shark Tank in India

 What are the Benefits of a D2C Business?